What is a WordPress Slug and How To Change It?

 What Is the Problem With the Native WordPress Slugs?

 For the most part, the inbuilt permalink system based on native slugs is pretty limited.
 It does not provide any user-friendly solution to customize the URL addresses.
 This could be a real problem if you need a tailored permalink structure or simply want to quickly change URLs individually.
+It is really annoying that you can not just reuse the same slug again.
+In other words, even if the rest of the permalink is unique and the URL is unique, you can only use them only once.

 This may be a big issue from an SEO standpoint, however WordPress happily allows developers to fill in the missing functionality.
 This is exactly why Permalink Manager was created: to provide you more flexibility by extending the built-in permalink system.
 Before we get into some examples of how you may utilize it to your advantage, we will go through one of the most common issues with in-built WordPress slugs.